Faith in protest as young people find fervor on the street

 “All of these issues intersect because they all disproportionately impact Black people,” said 19-year-old Aalayah Eastmond, who survived the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, became a gun-control activist and is now organizing protests against racial injustice with the group Concerned Citizens of D.C.

-Her group begins demonstrations with a collective prayer that’s inclusive even of nonbelievers, she said — the point is closeness and togetherness.
+Her group begins demonstrations with a collective prayer that’s inclusive of nonbelievers, she said – the point is closeness and togetherness.

 “We stand in a circle and one person just prays for us to one, be safe in the middle of these protests, because they can get very violent. … And for folks to really feel empowered and moved while they’re protesting,” Eastmond said.